Theron Feemster

-Theron Otis Feemster, also known by the names Ron Feemster or Neff-U, is an American record producer, multi-instrumentalist and songwriter.
+Theron Otis Feemster (born January 4, 1981) also known by the names Ron Feemster or Neff-U, is an American record producer, songwriter, and multi-instrumentalist.

 Life and career

 Feemster was born and raised in Grover, North Carolina, where his family was very active in the local non-denominational church, and several family members were musicians.
 After graduating high school, he studied at Berklee College of Music in Massachusetts.
 After two-and-a-half years at Berklee, Feemster moved to Los Angeles, where producer Big Chuck heard his rap and R&B demos.
 Chuck arranged for Feemster to work with him on several projects, with Feemster getting his first cut with rapper Mack 10.
 Soon later, Dr. Dre consulted him to work on Eminem's 2002 studio album The Eminem Show on which he co-wrote four tracks.
 Also in 2002, he co-wrote and -produced on "Black Suits Comin' (Nod Ya Head)", which was featured in the film Men in Black II (2002).
 In 2003, Feemster launched into film composing when he scored the comedy film Death of a Dynasty.